miko3k/iconized/README.md

 # `mejico`

-A multiplatform `.ico` reading library.
+A multiplatform `.ico`/`.cur` reading library.

 ## Overview

-The `mejico` a small library to read Microsoft ICO format in pure java.
+The `mejico` a small library to read Microsoft ICO/CUR format in pure java.

 * a commercial-friendly license
 * no dependencies on third-party libraries